 What to do, what to do?

-...you're ready to make a Caesar salad and you realize you forgot to buy Caesar dressing - ugh! (or in my case, left the refrigerated type in the back of my hot car all day) 😆
+…you’re ready to make a Caesar salad and you realize you forgot to buy Caesar dressing – ugh! (or in my case, you leave the refrigerated type in the back of the hot car all day!) 😆

 Usually I make homemade salad dressings or just use oil and vinegar, but for some reason I have always bought Caesar dressing – I think the raw eggs scared me.
 Turns out a little mayonnaise solves that problem as it contains pasteurized eggs.